Search

 Guide to physical activity levels

-Levels of physical activity vary among majors and field trips, so please choose what best suits your abilities.
+Levels of physical activity vary among majors, so please choose what best suits your abilities.
 Every attempt will be made to honor accessibility requests made in advance.

 • Low: Most activities and tours take place indoors with some walking required.
 Majors will have mostly seated activities.